CMB-ML/CMB-ML-package-demo/README.md

     - `cd cmb-ml`
     - `git switch whatever`
 - Create the conda environment
+    - remove old conda installations (and Poetry... which can be gotten rid of as a whole)
+        - `conda remove -n cmb-ml --all`
     - still required due to either namaster or torch... this could be fixed soon, possibly
     - `conda env create -f env.yaml`
     - To change the name of the environment, edit the file or use a different command.